fictionco/fiction/@docs/advanced/working-with-posts/index.md

 ## Direct Requests On The Server

-If you are working in the server environment, for example in endpoints or middleware, then you can make direct call to server functions for posts; you only have to make sure to pass along the `bearer` parameter discussed in [endpoints and middleware](./../endpoints-and-middleware).
+If you are working in the server environment, for example in endpoints or middleware, then you can make a direct call to server functions for posts; you only have to make sure to pass along the `bearer` parameter discussed in [endpoints and middleware](./../endpoints-and-middleware).

 ```js
 import { savePost, getSinglePost } from "@factor/post/server"